ylireetta/tiralabra-rsa/documentation/projectspecification.md

 There are two use cases:
 1. Message encryption
-    - Program input 1 = sender's username
-    - Program input 2 = recipient's username
+    - Program input 1 = recipient's username
-    - Program input 3 = the message to encrypt
+    - Program input 2 = the message to encrypt
-    - If there is no key pair for the recipient yet:
-        - The program generates a public and a private key for the user, using program input 1 (for possible future use)
-        - The sender's key pair is stored in text files (separate file for each key)
     - Encryption:
-        - The program searches for a text file containing the public key of the recipient using program input 2 (e.g., recipientname_public_key.txt)
+        - The program searches for a text file containing the public key of the recipient using program input 1 (e.g., recipientname_public_key.txt)
-        - If a public key is found, it is used to encrypt the message (program input 3)
+        - If a public key is found, it is used to encrypt the message (program input 2)
-        - If a public key is *not* found, the key pair for the recipient is generated on the fly, written in text files, and the public key is used to encrypt the message (program input 3)
+        - If a public key is *not* found, the key pair for the recipient is generated on the fly, written in text files, and the public key is used to encrypt the message (program input 2)
     - The output is the RSA encrypted message

 2. Message decryption
     - Program input 1 = current user's username (i.e., the recipient)
     - Program input 2 = the message to decrypt
+    - Decryption:
         - The program searches for a text file containing the private key of the recipient using program input 1 (e.g., recipientname_private_key.txt)
-    - If found, the private key located in the text file is used for message decryption
+        - If a private key is found, it used to decrypt the message (program input 2)
+        - If a private key is *not* found, an error message is shown to the user and the program returns to the main menu
-    - The output is the decrypted message
+    - In case of successful encryption, the output is the decrypted message

-Usernames need to be unique for the text file system to work, so the program contains some sort of validation when a user asks to encrypt a message.
-If a key pair for the given username already exists, the existing information is used to encrypt any new messages.
+Usernames need to be unique for the text file system to work, so the program contains validation whenever key files should be generated.
+When a user specifically asks to generate new key files, the program checks whether the username is already taken.
+If not, key files are created.
+If yes, the user is informed and the program returns to the main menu.
+When a user asks to encrypt a message, the program checks if a key pair exists for the given username.
+If yes, the existing information is used to encrypt any new messages.
+If not, keys are generated on the fly and they are then used to encrypt the message.